-Butler received her BFA in painting from the Maryland Institute College of Art (MICA) and is a graduate of the Baltimore School for the Arts (BSA), where she now teaches painting as well as being a visual arts instructor in their after-school TWIGS program.
+Butler received her BFA in painting from the Maryland Institute College of Art (MICA) and is a graduate of the Baltimore School for the Arts (BSA), where she now teaches painting part-time and is a visual arts instructor in their after-school TWIGS program.

 Butler exhibits regularly and has participated in several group and solo exhibitions throughout the country and abroad over the last two decades.
 Butler also participates in several art festivals throughout the region.